jbro129/android-modding/README.md

 [deoptfuscator](https://github.com/Gyoonus/deoptfuscator) by Gyoonus : Deobfuscator for Android Application.

 [apk-mitm](https://github.com/shroudedcode/apk-mitm) by shroudedcode : A CLI application that automatically prepares Android APK files for HTTPS inspection.

+[mitmproxy](https://github.com/mitmproxy/mitmproxy) by mitmproxy : An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

 [FakerAndroid](https://github.com/Efaker/FakerAndroid) by Efaker : A tool translate a apk file to stantard android project include so hook api and il2cpp c++ scaffolding when apk is a unity il2cpp game.
 Write code on a apk file elegantly.